media room |

 Michele Bowes, Treasurer

-Michele Bowes holds a BA and a BEd and her employment and freelance experience includes print journalism, advertising copy, research, editorial work and even beekeeping.
-She knows Roberts Rules as well as anyone can, and can cite them without falling asleep.
+Michele Bowes holds a BA and a BEd.
+In addition to working as a teacher, she has been a secretary, bookkeeper, and she has worked in advertising.
+Michele was treasurer on a housing co-operative board of directors.
+She knows Roberts Rules as well as anyone can without falling asleep.
+Michele's employment and freelance experience includes print journalism, advertising copy, research and editorial work.
 She has published short works of fiction and non-fiction.
 She is in the process of endlessly rewriting her two precious novels.
 She has five procreative accomplishments to embellish her resume of creative work.
 Michele considers her latest island residence an adventure.

 Karen Lundy, Secretary

 Philip Patey spends most of his time writing when he is not tending perennial flowers and volunteering with several community and provincial organizations.
-He has read his poetry at the Ericís Time venue of the March Hare, is a member of Scribblersí Ink, a Ganderbased writers, group and has served on the WANL board as the Central/Burin representative for several years.
+He has read his poetry at the Eric’s Time venue of the March Hare, is a member of Scribblers’ Ink, a Ganderbased writers, group and has served on the WANL board as the Central/Burin representative for several years.

 Sharon Smith, Member-at-Large